vimcki/design-principles/Dependency Inversion Container.md

 TODO

 metadata=Unravel the concept of Dependency Inversion Container as a Facade in application design, its role in implementation selection based on application configuration, and impact on feature switching.
 See a practical example with components in an executable and its implementation.
-Learn about its versatility in AB testing, outage handling, implementation rollback, client-specific deployment, and debugging/testing.
+Learn about its versatility in AB testing, outage handling, implementation rollback, client-specific deployment, and debugging, testing.